From BR Bullpen

 Biographical Information

-Mexican pitcher Julio Urias was only 17 years old when he pitched a perfect inning in the 2014 Futures Game on July 13, 2014, becoming the youngest player to take party in the annual showcase of baseball's top prospects.
+Mexican pitcher Julio Urias was only 17 years old when he pitched a perfect inning in the 2014 Futures Game on July 13, 2014, becoming the youngest player to take part in the annual showcase of baseball's top prospects.

 Signed by the Los Angeles Dodgers in 2013, Uria was immediately sent to a competitive league, pitching for the Great Lakes Loons of the Midwest League.
 Players even two or three years older than him would normally begin their careers at the more relaxed Rookie League level in Arizona and Florida, where there are hardly any spectators and the focus is on instruction, but Julio was thrown to the wolves, as it were, and did quite well for himself, going 2-0, 2.48 in 18 starts.
 The young lefthander pitched only 54 innings, but those were very good, as he allowed only 44 hits and 16 walks, while striking out 67.
 In 2014, he was assigned to the Rancho Cucamonga Quakes of the California League and continued to have the better over hitters many years his senior, going 1-1, 3.44 in 17 games over the first half.
 The Dodgers continued to limit his innings severely, but there was no hiding his talent, which resulted in his invitation to Target Field in Minneapolis, MN at the mid-season mark. he finished the season with a record of 2-2, 2.36 in 25 games, striking out 109 in 87 2/3 innings.